esper-io/dev-docs/docs/home/module/genapikey.md

 Note: A maximum of 5 applications can be registered and only one token can be associated with an application.
 :::

-If you face any issue in generating the API key, we recommend you to reach out to [Developer Support](http://example.com)
+If you face any issue in generating the API key, we recommend you to reach out to andi@esper.io